 This theatre was right on our way to my family’s neighborhood, so I loved spotting announcements of upcoming performances as we drove by.

 Jabez Howland House

 Take a guided tour through the Jabez Howland House (33 Sandwich St), the only existing house currently standing in Plymouth that housed Pilgrims.

 The house has been transformed into a museum for visitors to take in some local history and authentic artifacts.

 These artifacts include letters, documents, furniture, tools, and household items that have been preserved.

 Escape the Mystery Room

 Just north of the center of Plymouth in Kingston, The Escape the Mystery Room (1 Kingston Way, Kingston) offers some mental stimulation in 8 different themes for visitors.

 With different difficulty levels, this can be a fun activity to promote working together and thinking critically.

-Kingston has a train station by the way, so if you want to visit Plymouth from Boston by rail you can get off there.
+Kingston has a train station, so if you want to visit Plymouth from Boston by rail you can get off there.